 Standardized Testing for a Student in Special Programs

-Certain students-some with disabilities and some classified as English learners-may be eligible for exemptions, accommodations, or deferred testing.
+Certain students-some with disabilities and some classified as Emergent Bilingual Students - may be eligible for exemptions, accommodations, or deferred testing.
 For more information, see the principal, school counselor, or special education director.